Muhammad-MO/project4-Healthy-Food-Search/README.md

 I took the opportunity to create a E-comerce websie where users can purchase healthy food items.
 The website is programmed with the ability to allow a consumer/user to search for their favourite healthfood , add it to the cart and purchase.
 The consumer can also create reviews, delete reviews and see other reviews.
 There is also a function where an admin can log in and perform CRUD on the products either in the backend or from the frontend.
-Ths feature is only available to Admin or SuperUSer
+Ths feature is only available to Admin or SuperUser.

 ![picture](/static/images/screenshot.png)

-To test the Admin user, plese use the following login credentials
+To test the Admin user, plese use the following login credentials.

 ** ADMIN **